Derrick (TV series)

-Derrick is a German TV crime series produced between 1974 and 1998, starring Horst Tappert as Detective Chief Inspector (Kriminaloberinspektor) Stephan Derrick, and Fritz Wepper as Detective Sergeant (Kriminalhauptmeister) Harry Klein, his loyal assistant.
+Derrick is a German crime television series produced between 1974 and 1998, starring Horst Tappert as Detective Chief Inspector (Kriminaloberinspektor) Stephan Derrick, and Fritz Wepper as Detective Sergeant (Kriminalhauptmeister) Harry Klein, his loyal assistant.
 They solve murder cases in Munich and surroundings (with three unsolved cases in total).
-It was produced by Telenova Film und Fernsehproduktion in association with ZDF, ORF, and SRG.
+It was produced by Telenova Film und Fernsehproduktion in association with ZDF, ORF and SRG.

 Derrick is considered to be one of the most successful television programmes in German television history; it was also a major international success, with the series sold in over 100 countries.

 It has been claimed ZDF would no longer carry reruns of the show, after Tappert was found to have been quiet about his service in the Waffen-SS in World War II.
 However, ZDF has denied that claim.

 History

-All 281 60-minute episodes were written by veteran screenwriter Herbert Reinecker and produced by Helmut Ringelmann.
-As a rule, new Derrick episodes were broadcast on Friday night at 20:15.
+All 281 sixty-minute episodes were written by veteran screenwriter Herbert Reinecker and produced by Helmut Ringelmann.
+As a rule, new Derrick episodes were broadcast on Friday night at 8:15 p.m.
 The series received enormous popularity, and was aired in more than 100 countries worldwide.

 The series' discontinuation in October 1998 came as Horst Tappert had reached the age limit he had set himself.

 Derrick had many fan clubs abroad, including the Netherlands and France.
 In France, Derrick is known as Inspecteur Derrick.
-In Italy, the show is called L’ispettore Derrick.
+In Italy, the show is called L'ispettore Derrick.
 In Chinese, it is known as Dé li kè.